eglimi/indicator-text/README.md

 	$ ./indicator-text
 	$ conky | socat - UDP:localhost:3434

+In order to autostart `conky` and `indicator-text`, you can create a script with the following content and adjust `indicator-text.desktop` to reference this script.
+Or alternatively, again, start conky and indicator-text separately and use UDP.

+	#!/bin/sh
+	/usr/bin/conky | /usr/local/bin/indicator-text

 ### Fortune cookies

 There are several fortune cookies available on your system.
 See a list an